>> Safety Resources

 - Wear a helmet.
 It could save your life.

-- Use a light and reflectors when bicycling at night, and be as visible as possible.
+- Use a light and reflex mirrors or reflective clothing when bicycling at night, and be as visible as possible.

 - Ride in the direction of traffic.
 Drivers may not be looking for you if you are riding the wrong way.

 - Obey all signs and signals.
 This includes stopping at stop signs and red lights.

 - Use all of your senses – watch and listen for cars, particularly at intersections and drive ways.